-If you’re not on the right channels, you’re doing it wrong.
+You’re doing it wrong if you’re not on the right channels.
 Figure out where your target customers hang out and go to them.
-Get accustomed with those channels whether it’s Instagram, Twitter or Pinterest and give them content they love.
-Don’t make the mistake to be everything for everyone.
+Get accustomed to those channels, whether it’s Instagram, Facebook, Twitter, or Pinterest and give them content they love.
+Don’t make the mistake of being everything to everyone.
 Focus your efforts on one or two channels where fewer but ideal customers are already on.

 Established brands are a great source of inspiration.
 Plan your social media content based on what the big players are doing or posting, but don’t take it too far.
 Inspiration does not mean copying.
-Follow their channels and visit their pages often so you can check what posts worked best for them.
-Look for their best performing posts and take notes.
+Follow their channels and visit their pages often to check what posts work best for them.
+Look for their best-performing posts and take notes.
 Monitoring websites in your niche and signing up for newsletters is also a great way to find relevant content to share.

 Yes, the main point of your social media channels is to promote your products/services, but don’t do it directly.
-While it’s OK to share a few promotional posts every now and them, give your followers entertaining, informative or useful content first.
-If you promotional content also has those values, then kudos to you.
-Engagement (the number of clicks, likes and shares) and thus more brand awareness is what matters in the end.
+While sharing a few promotional posts every now is OK, give your followers entertaining, informative or useful content first.
+If your promotional content also has those values, then kudos to you.
+Engagement (the number of clicks, likes, and shares) and, thus, more brand awareness are what matters in the end.
 Conversions will naturally follow.

 Posting consistently is key to letting potential customers and loyal followers know you’re “alive” and care about offering useful content.
 Make a posting plan for the next week or month and follow it.
 A few posts per week should be enough at first.
-If you’re getting a good engagement rate (more than 5%), try posting more often.
-And don’t worry about spending too much time on posting – use a scheduling tool like Hootsuite or Buffer.
-They allow you to schedule posts on all your channels days, weeks or months in advance.
+Try posting more often if you get a good engagement rate (more than 5%).
+And don’t worry about spending too much time on posting – use a scheduling tool like Hootsuite, Facebook Scheduler, or Buffer.
+They allow you to schedule posts on all your channels days, weeks, or months in advance.

-When in Rome, do as Romans do – so be social on social media.
+Do as Romans do in Rome – so be social on social media.
 Respond to comments (good or bad), react to mentions, answer questions, and respond ASAP.
-Let your followers know you’re listening and they’ll fell more connected with you.
-In addition to this, find local organizations or businesses and interact with them, as well.
+Let your followers know you’re listening, and they’ll feel more connected with you.
+In addition to this, find local organizations or businesses and interact with them.
 Mention them and repost their content to grab their attention.
 This way, you can attract their audience to you.

-Take advantage of the free analytics tools that are built in every major social media channel.
+Take advantage of the free analytics tools built into every major social media channel.
 These tools can help you learn which posts work and which don’t.
-However, we know it’s easy to get lost in all those metrics and numbers.
+However, we know getting lost in all those metrics and numbers is easy.
 Start by measuring the impressions and engagement rate.
 You can learn the most about your posts in those metrics.